sveiae/website/_posts/2021-03-01-why-test-driven-security.md

 <!-- leadfeeder analytics -->
 {% include leadfeederAnalytics.html %}

-Have you ever asked yourself if your security investments actually would be able to fend off cyber attack?
-You probably have, especially if you're in IT or in any kind of leadership position.
-As a security architect, I found myself asking this question over many years.
+Have you ever asked yourself if all your work and investments in security would be able to fend off cyber attack?
+You probably have, especially if you're in IT or in a leadership position.
+As a security professional, I found myself asking this question over many years.
 I also asked others the same question.
-What I realized was that people had the same type of answer - "I hope so" or "I think so".
+What I realized was that people had the same type of answer to the above question - "I hope so" or "I think so".
 Usually the answer was followed up with "I wish I knew".

 # Getting clarity on security
 The current state we're in is that information security professionals know --that they don't know-- how secure their own systems are, and [feel I'll equipped to manage security](https://www.isc2.org/-/media/B7E003F79E1D4043A0E74A57D5B6F33E.ashx).
 This extends to how [private citizens'](https://www.pewresearch.org/internet/2017/01/26/1-americans-experiences-with-data-security/) view companies' ability to manage security.
 There is little confidence accross the board.